dmuller189/ComputerGraphics/Assignment5_NormalMappedModel/README.md

     - Daniel Muller and Partner Jack Loar
 * How many hours did it take you to complete this Assignment?
     - 8 hours
+	- As described in the instructions below, using brick wall lab as starter code to for this normal-map assignment
 * Did you collaborate or share ideas with any other students/TAs/Professors?
 * Did you use any external resources?
   * learnopengl.com